tohagan-tmr/cleanpass/README.md

   - Encrypt your credential files using [git-crypt](https://github.com/AGWA/git-crypt).
     - These files will now be binary in GIT so you can't diff them.
     - You may consider this a good option when the file is mostly credentials.
-  - Replace secrets embeeded in source with an alternative unique string in GIT repo
+  - Replace secrets embedded in source with an alternative unique string in GIT repo
     - Use a GIT clean/smudge filter _as described below_.
     - You can now diff and track changes to other parts of this file.
     - You may consider this a good option if you're required to embed credentials in source code.

 ## How to use the cleanpass scripts to remove passwords from source code.

-This describes how to use `cleanpass-config.sh` and `cleanpass.sh` bash scripts to remove passwords from the source code in GIT by replacing them with an alterntative unique string.
+This describes how to use `cleanpass-config.sh` and `cleanpass.sh` bash scripts to remove passwords from the source code in GIT by replacing them with an alternative unique string.
 The same technique can be used to search & replace other configuration strings(e.g. to set a local developer path or local database name).

 You can add clean/smudge rules to a local `.git/config` file, but for passwords it's probably safer to configure these rules as a global GIT config saved to `~/.gitconfg` which is what the `cleanpass-config.sh` script does.